KianBahasadri/bahasadri.com/docs/features/calculator/BACKEND.md

 1. Parse request body and extract expression
 2. Validate expression format and structure
-3. Parse operands and operator from expression
+3. Parse expression into tokens (numbers and operators)
-4. Validate operands are valid numbers
+4. Validate all operands are valid numbers
+5. Evaluate expression with proper operator precedence
-5. Check for division by zero
+6. Check for division by zero during evaluation
-6. Perform arithmetic operation
+7. Perform arithmetic operations
-7. Return result with original expression
+8. Return result with original expression

 **Error Handling**: